digonalha/tibia-autoloot/README.md

 Simple script for autoloot around the character with only one click and super fast!

 _Disclaim:
 All my scripts are made linux based.
 Im using Xubuntu 18.4, but probably they will work with Windows too.
 If you need some help, please contact me sending an issue.
-And hey, I will encourage code improvements too, feel free to send me a pull request anytime!_
+And hey, I encourage code improvements too, feel free to send me a pull request anytime!_

 ## Requirements:
 To work, you only need install pynput lib.
 To install just run